 Outstanding athletic performances are the culmination of years of focused training, dedication, talent and sometimes, luck.
 The most effective training plans balance targeted training sessions with equally well-planned recovery.
 The training session provides the stimulus for adaptations to take place that will result in greater speed, strength or power but adequate recovery is essential for those adaptations to occur.
-Every Team USA athlete should pay attention to the details of recovering from their event just as they have carefully planned their preparation for it.
+Every athlete should pay attention to the details of recovering from their event just as they have carefully planned their preparation for it.

 The keys to a successful recovery can be thought of as The Five R’s: